cybertec-postgresql/pgwatch2/README.md

 docker run --rm -p 3000:3000 -p 8080:8080 -e PW2_ADHOC_CONN_STR="postgresql://user:pwd@mydb:5432/mydb1" \
     -e PW2_ADHOC_CONFIG=exhaustive -e PW2_ADHOC_CREATE_HELPERS=true --name pw2 cybertec/pgwatch2
 ```
 NB!
-In ad-hoc mode pgwatch2 always tries (will succeed if connecting with superuser privileges) to create all of the
-metrics fetching helpers automatically on the monitored DB.
+Using PW2_ADHOC_CREATE_HELPERS (tries to create all of the metrics fetching helpers automatically on the monitored DB)
+assumes superuser privileges and does not clean up the helpers on exitings so for a permanent setting one could
+change the user to an unprivileged 'pgwatch2' user.

 # Updating to a newer Docker version